 - 1. Turn on your computer.

 - 2. Go to www.dell.com/support.

-- 3. Click Product support, enter the Service Tag of your computer, and then click Submit.
+- 3. Click Product support, enter the Service Tag of your computer, and then click Search.

-(i) NOTE: If you do not have the Service Tag, use the auto-detect feature or manually browse for your computer model.

-4. Click Drivers & downloads > Find it myself.

-- 5. Select the operating system installed on your computer. - 6.
-Scroll down the page and expand BIOS.

-- 7. Click Download to download the latest version of the BIOS for your computer. - 8.
+- i NOTE: If you do not have the Service Tag, use the product ID or manually browse for your computer model. - 4.
+Click Drivers & downloads > Find drivers. - 5.
+Select the operating system installed on your computer. - 6.
+Scroll down the page and expand BIOS. - 7.
+Click Download to download the latest version of the BIOS for your computer. - 8.
 After the download is complete, navigate to the folder where you saved the BIOS update file. - 9.
 Double-click the BIOS update file icon and follow the instructions on the screen.